socarrat-php/logging/readme.md

 | `LOG_DEBUG`     | Debug-level messages.                      | `7` |

 `LogLevel::toString()` will return the stringified version of the log level, e.g. calling `(LogLevel::LOG_ALERT)->toString()` will result in `ALERT`.

+## Copyright

+(c) 2023 Romein van Buren.
+Licensed under the MIT license.

+For the full copyright and license information, please view the [`license.md`](./license.md) file that was distributed with this source code.